arodrigo23/Attrition-Analysis/README.md

 ---

 ## Project Notes
-* The dataset for this project was generated in Python using pandas, numpy, and faker libraries. (see Jupyter notebook in this repository for details).
+* The dataset for this project was generated in Python using pandas, numpy, and faker libraries (see Jupyter notebook in this repository for details).